 The Nomination Committee met once during the financial year.
 The attendance records are set out under the section headed "Number of Meetings and Directors' Attendance" in this report.
-During the meeting, the Nomination Committee reviewed the structure, size and composition (including the skills, knowledge, experience and length of service) of the Board, the independence of the independent non-executive Directors, the re-appointment of the Directors standing for re-election at the upcoming annual general meeting of the Company and the appointment of independent non-executive Director.
+During the meeting, the Nomination Committee reviewed the structure, size and composition (including the skills, knowledge, experience and length of service) of the Board, the independence of the independent non-executive Directors and the re-appointment of the Directors standing for re-election at the upcoming annual general meeting of the Company.
 Findings and recommendations of the Nomination Committee were reported to the Board.